cloudthread/docs-api/reference/api-reference/README.md

 ## Custom Data Ingestion

-Cloudthread provides the ability to send custom data to our systems that can then be used on the platform.
+Cloudthread provides the ability to send custom data to our systems that can then be used in your Cost Views and Unit Metrics.

 In order to send custom data, you must provision a **Custom Data - Data Stream Token** on the Cloudthread platform within the **Settings** tab.